TOO AFRAID TO CRY:

 “Ernst demonstrates some fine literary touches that elevate this beyond a mere retelling of old stories.
 An exceptional bibliography and detailed endnotes attest to the depth of research."

-At the request of the Antietam National Battlefield Park, Kathleen Ernst provided a signed, personalized, hardcover copy of Too Afraid to Cry for the time capsule that the park buried in 2012, which is to be opened in fifty years on the 200th anniversary of the battle.
+At the request of the Antietam National Battlefield Park, Kathleen Ernst provided a signed, personalized, hardcover copy of Too Afraid to Cry for the time capsule the park buried in 2012—to be opened in fifty years on the 200th anniversary of the battle.

 About the Author